 If your Mac detects the accessories attached to it have short circuits or draw an unusual amount of current from the Mac, the SMC will cut short the power-on process.
-This is a safety measure to protect your Mac.
-You can easily rule out if any device is the culprit by removing any external device.
+This safety measure of the SMC prevents your Mac from turning on.
+You can quickly rule out if any device is the culprit by removing any external device.

-Unplug all the accessories attached to your Mac including printer cable, USB hub, external USB hard drive, HDMI cable, and Mini display cable, even your Magsafe or USB-C charger.
-In other words, you just let your Mac stand alone.
-It could be one of your peripherals causing your MacBook Pro or MacBook Air not turning on.
+Unplug all the accessories attached to your Mac, including printer cable, USB hub, external USB hard drive, HDMI cable, and Mini display cable, even your Magsafe or USB-C charger.
+It could be one of your peripherals causing your MacBook not turning on.

 Occasionally, this simple step would fix the “Mac doesn’t turn on" problem.

-The SMC is responsible for receiving your action (press power button) then starts and manages the entire power-on process.
-You may consider the SMC as a tiny computer running a tiny operating system and the software sometimes could go wrong.
+The SMC is responsible for receiving your action (press the power button) and then starts and manages the entire power-on process.
+You may consider the SMC a tiny computer running a tiny operating system; the software sometimes could go wrong.
 If this happens to your MacBook, you need to reset the SMC.

-You will NOT lose any data in your hard drive by resetting the SMC.
+Resetting the SMC will NOT lose any data on your hard drive.

-Follow these steps to reset the SMC on a MacBook with non-removable battery:
+Follow these steps to reset the SMC on a MacBook with a non-removable battery:

-Apple integrated the SMC chip into the Apple T2 Security chip starting from 2018.
+Apple integrated the SMC chip into the T2 Security chip or Apple Silicon M1 and M2 CPUs.
 Follow these steps to reset a MacBook with a T2 chip:

-Resetting the SMC on MacBooks with removable-batteries is simple.
+Resetting the SMC on MacBooks with a removable battery is simple.

 If SMC reset can’t fix the problem, go on to the next step.

-If you haven’t used your MacBook for a long period of time or you have an aged or a swollen battery shown as below, the battery could have been completely discharged, causing your MacBook not to turn on.
+If you haven’t used your MacBook for an extended period or you have an aged or swollen battery shown below, the battery could have been completely discharged, causing your MacBook not to turn on.

 The pre-2012 MacBook models have a battery check button and a battery status indicator on the right-hand side of the case.
 Push this button.
-If you don’t see any light, then you have a flat battery.
+You have a flat battery if you don’t see any light.

-You need to make sure your MacBook is receiving power from either the MagSafe or USB-C charger.
+You need to ensure your MacBook receives power from either the MagSafe or USB-C charger.
 Check if the power cable is undamaged and securely plugged into your Mac and a working electrical outlet.
 Test it with a lamp or a mobile phone charger if you’re unsure about the outlet.

 Use the correct power adapter for your MacBook model to charge the MacBook for about 5 minutes.
-If possible, try to use the original power adapter that came with your Mac.
+If possible, try using the original power adapter with your Mac.

-If the flat battery causes your MacBook Air or MacBook Pro not turning on, most Macs will power on automatically if you connect a working charger to it.
-However, there are some models of MacBooks that require a minimum battery power before the Mac can turn on.
+If the flat battery causes your MacBook Air or MacBook Pro not to turn on, most Macs will power on automatically if you connect a working charger.
+However, some models of MacBooks require a minimum battery power before the Mac can turn on.
 So wait for 5 minutes.
 Let your charger top up the battery above the minimum level.

 If you can see a green or orange light on the MagSafe connector, it means both your charger and the SMC in your MacBook are working now.
 The SMC has successfully communicated with your charger and then turned on the light.
 You may try another charger if you don’t have a light on the connector.